saeedbidi/Text-Classification-with-NLP/README.md

 * Separating the dataset into training and testing sets using the train_test_split function.

-4. Text Vectorization:
+4. Text Vectorisation:

-* Utilizing the CountVectorizer to convert the raw text data into numerical feature vectors.
+* Utilising the CountVectoriser to convert the raw text data into numerical feature vectors.
-* Vectorizing both the training and testing datasets.
+* Vectorising both the training and testing datasets.

 5. Model Training:

-* Implementing a Multinomial Naive Bayes classifier for training on the vectorized training data.
+* Implementing a Multinomial Naive Bayes classifier for training on the vectorised training data.

 6. Model Evaluation: